predix-ui/predix-ui/_pages/develop/data-grid/load-data.md

 Load data in your app, format it as an array of objects, and set it to the data grid’s `tableData` property to render it.

 This approach is known as a “local” data source.
-Local refers to your app loading and updating the data from a remote data source, like a backend API or static files hosted on a CDN.
+Local refers to your app loading and updating the data from a data source, like a backend API or static files hosted on a CDN.
+Your app will likely use AJAX to make calls to a REST API for some data in JSON format, parse the data, and give it to the grid.
 This is the simplest way to start displaying data and covers most use cases.
 See the “Advanced: Remote data provider” section below for a different approach.

 ### Example: User management app